..about sewing? There’s a few things on my list right now. And they’re all manifested within this dress (literally, figuratively?).

 Since losing approximately 20% of my body weight (and counting, though I don’t know if it’s such a good thing anymore and I should probably try to curb it before I fall into eating disorder territory), things that I’ve sewn for myself even a few months ago no longer fit me.

 For example, this damn insect-printed dress.
 I bought this fabric from a local favourite, East Coast Fabrics, a few years ago and had been waiting for the perfect opportunity to use it.
-I do this thing where I spend months or years agonising over the right way to use a piece of fabric because I don’t want to waste it and on Instagram I see people sewing the same two-dart bodice variation out of priceless vintage fabric and that also bothers the shit out of me even though it’s none of my business.
+I do this thing where I spend months or years agonising over the right way to use a piece of fabric because I don’t want to waste it and on Instagram I see people sewing the same two-dart bodice variation out of priceless vintage fabric and that also bothers me even though it’s none of my business.
 Does anyone else get that feeling or am I just insane?

 Then I go ahead and make a totally boring princess seam bodice, how’s that for irony?
 Anyways, I digress.
 Enough was enough and I really felt like sewing something simple, and tried and true.